SoftInstigate/restheart-website/docs/upgrade-to-v6.md

 }
 ```

-As an in-bound request is received and authenticated the isAllowed() method is
+As an in-bound request is received and authenticated the `isAllowed()` method is
-called on each authorizers.
+called on each authorizer.
 A secured request is allowed when no `VETOER` denies
 it and at least one `ALLOWER` allows it.

 ### secure attribute of @RegisterPlugin

 The `Service` plugin can be configured to require authentication and authorization.

-Prior to v6, in order to secure a `Service`, the configuration option `secure: true`  must be specified in `restheart.yml`
+Prior to v6, the configuration option `secure: true` must be specified in `restheart.yml` in order to secure a `Service`:

 ```yml
 plugins-args: